 There are 5 main categories of Financial Ratios:

 1. Liquidity Ratios

-The liquidity ratio is a measure of the company's ability to fulfill its short-term debt obligations.
-These ratios measure a company's ability to repay its short-term debt when it matures.
+The liquidity ratio is thus a measure of the company's ability to fulfill its short-term debt obligations.
+These ratios consequently measure a company's ability to repay its short-term debt when it matures.

 Current ratio = Current assets / Current liabilities

-Current ratio- The current ratio measures the company's ability to repay short-term liabilities with current assets:
+Current ratio- The current ratio thus measures the company's ability to repay short-term liabilities with current assets:

 Acid-test ratio = Current assets-Inventories / Current Liabilities

 Acid-Test Ratio- The acid-test ratio also known as a quick ratio.
-It measures current liquidity and position of the company.
+It thus measures the current liquidity and position of the company.

 Cash ratio= Cash and Cash equivalent / Current Liabilities

 Cash Ratio- The cash ratio is the ratio of a company's cash and cash equivalent assets to its total liabilities.
 The cash ratio is thus an improvement to the quick ratio.
 It also indicates the degree to which the funds available at any time can repay current liabilities.